AslanSN/AslanSN/README.md

 # About Me
 <p align="justify">
     Greetings!
 I'm Aslan Staub Negro.
 I am a person who likes everything, very versatile and hybrid in discipline.
-I am passionate about both front-end and back-end of an application or website.
+I am passionate about software development.
 </p>

 ## Working on...
 <p align="justify">
-    - I'm currently working on Íntegro, a brand new service for people as nexus between companies and people! - Qwik, TypeScript React - Private Repository <br>
+    - I'm currently working on Íntegro, a brand new service for people as nexus between companies and people! - Next, TypeScript - Private Repository <br>
     - I'm also working doing memorizame, a learning app based on the supermemo learning algorythm.
 Its repository is private but I will tell you that it is on Svelte with Supabase using TypeScript and CSS, SASS.
+And nowadays an Expo React Native SDK is WIP.
 </p>
 <p align="justify">
 <h3> Good to know </h3>
-    - I'm also learning by my self: Design (UX/UI), Expo and soon Flutter.<br>
+    - I'm also learning by my self Go Templ with Echo and Tailwind, tech used for <a href="aslansn-cv.vercel.app"><b>web cv</b></a><br>
-    - I do have a small experience as a Web Scrapping with Python.
 </p>

 ## 𝑴𝒚 𝑰𝒅𝒊𝒐𝒔𝒚𝒏𝒄𝒓𝒂𝒔𝒚
 <p align="justify">
-    I am passionate about dev and tech world, love to work with a team or alone, I do have interest in paying attention to detail and clean code, working on SOLID, E2, KISS, DRY and FOP and OOP principles.
+    I am passionate about dev and tech world, love to work with a team or alone, I do have interest in paying attention to detail and clean code, working on SOLID, KISS, TDD, FOP and OOP principles.
     What makes me stand out from the rest is my will to learn, to teach and to improve.
-As a big fan of philosophy and psychology, writing a book that covers both areas, I like to apply that knowledge and beliefs to my skills and projects as a developer and the teams.
+My attention to detail guarantees the quality of the projects in which I participate.
 </p>

 ### Hobbies